 Students must complete 180 credits in year one and pro-rata if 2 year part time.
-There are 2 points of entry, September and February.
-At each point of entry the first week of study before teaching commences, will involve an in-depth induction into postgraduate study.
+There are 2 points of entry, September and February (three at collaborative partners in South East Asia).
+At each point of entry the first week of study before teaching commences, will involve an indepth induction into postgraduate study.
 This week is intended to facilitate the orientation of students into UK postgraduate study.
 The focus of the week will be on the necessary study skills that will enable students to maximise their UK learning experience.
 There will also be a substantial reflective element to the week which is supported by an on-line facility.
 Study support classes/workshops will continue throughout the year.
 The main elements that will be covered in this week will include: